County Hall, Hertford: History

 Works of art in County Hall include a portrait of the Lord Chancellor, John Somers, 1st Baron Somers, by Godfrey Kneller and a portrait of the local member of parliament, William Plumer, by Thomas Lawrence.

-In 2023, most of the county hall staff were relocated to new offices in Stevenage offices.
-Hertfordshire County Council had intended to retain the council chamber for council meetings, but due to high costs, the council decided to sell off the entire site and, in 2025, County Hall ceased to function as the seat of local government.
+In 2023, most of the county hall staff were relocated to new offices in Stevenage.
+Hertfordshire County Council had initially intended to retain the council chamber for council meetings, but due to high costs, the council subsequently decided instead to sell off the entire site and, in 2025, County Hall ceased to function as the seat of local government.
 In October 2025, County Hall and its grounds went on the market for around £50 million, advertised as "unique redevelopment opportunity".
 Hertfordshire County Council instead centred its operations on its Stevenage campus.
+A new council chamber was built at Robertson House in Stevenage, with the first council meeting being held there in December 2025.

 In popular culture

+Film

 Scenes from the biographical film The Boys in the Boat, produced by George Clooney, was filmed at County Hall in May 2022.
-The 2025 romantic comedy film, My Oxford Year, filmed at the County Hall in September 2024.
+The 2025 romantic comedy film, My Oxford Year, was filmed at County Hall in September 2024.
+Scenes at the Empire State University in the MCU film Spider-Man: Brand New Day were filmed at County Hall in August and September 2025.

+Television

 Other scenes filmed there were from the television thriller Prime Target in June 2023, from the crime series The Undertow in autumn 2023, and from the dystopian series Silo in October 2024, as well as from the crime series Grantchester and Code of Silence in October 2024 and November 2024 respectively.